 The Router Transformation in Informatica is very useful in real-time.
 For example, if we have the situation where we want to store the Employees records whose salary is greater than 40000 in one Table and less than 40000 to another table then we can use this Router Transformation in Informatica to split the data based on the specified expression.

-In this article we are going to explain the steps involved in configuring the Router Transformation in Informatica with example.
 For this example, we are going to use the below show data.
-Here, Our task is to conditionally split the below shown data and store them in multiple database tables.
+Here, Our task is to conditionally split the below-shown data and store them in multiple database tables.

 Configure Router Transformation in Informatica